emberjs/website/source/guides/understanding-ember/run-loop.md

 Interestingly, this pattern holds true for many other types of work.
 Essentially, batching similar work allows for better pipelining, and further optimization.

-Let's look at similar example that is optimized in Ember, starting with a User object:
+Let's look at a similar example that is optimized in Ember, starting with a User object:

 ```js
 var User = Ember.Object.extend({